josechannels/bikesharing/README.md

 A plot that breaks down day usage by gender and per customer type (subscriber versus non-subscriber) shows that:
 1) The number of male and female subscriber users is significantly larger than those users that are non-subscribers.
 2) The number of unknown gender riders that are non-subscribers is larger than those that subscribe the service.
-3) There is no clear prefered work week day to rent a bike for non-subscribers of all genders - usage is low on all days.
+3) There is no clear prefered work weekday to rent a bike for non-subscribers of all genders - usage is low on all days.
-4) The preference to rent bikes during the workweek is stronger among males than females - Thursday being a peak day for male subscriber usage.
+4) The preference to rent bikes during the work week is stronger among males than females - Thursday being a peak day for male subscriber usage.

 ![](Slide5-Peak_usage_gender.PNG)